wp-plugins/wp-e-commerce-show-personalisation/readme.txt

 == Description ==

-A simple plugin that shows the personlisation information entered by users in the cart widget, and during checkout.
+A simple plugin that shows the personalisation information entered by users in the cart widget, and during checkout.

 == Installation ==